 While I stammered searching for words, the commander replied, ‘A soldier who sweats more in practice will bleed less in war and you are one of the few guys who is hell-bent on practice.’

 Looking into my eyes, the commander continued, ‘Most of my men are seasoned.
 I hope you live up to my expectations!’

 I got onto one of the four helicopters and the troops were divided into four smaller groups.
-None of us knew how many of us would come back alive, all that matters is killing some militants on the orders received and perhaps no higher authority ever understood that killing such idiots would not get them anything than a few more attacks in retaliation.
+None of us knew how many of us would come back alive, all that matters is killing some militants on the orders received but perhaps no higher authority ever understood that killing such idiots would not get them anything than a few more attacks in retaliation.

 I shot every militant I encountered until they died.
 I intended to give them a painless death as I felt the whole mission was an act of cowardice.
-Killing people who were sleeping and their guards who are half asleep isn’t something I would have commanded.
+Killing people who were sleeping and their guards who were half asleep isn’t something I would have commanded.
 I agree, these men killed innocents but that still didn’t convince me of our actions.

 After killing a few members, I suddenly turned to find myself in front of a militant’s gun.
-He shot me straight in my chest and never in my life did I feel the time passing so slow.
+He shot me straight in my chest and never in my life did I feel the time tick so slow.

 As soon as the sun rose, the dead were taken and the government declared nine of their soldiers died in the operation.
 While my family wept over my father’s grave, his last recording was hidden by the agency and within the next two days, there was another attack.
-In this unending cycle of attacks, innocents and soldiers die alike but peace is never an option that is even preferred.
+In this unending cycle of attacks, innocents and soldiers die alike but peace is never an option that is preferred.